-Linking record-level data between EMS and trauma hospital datasets can best be achieved by adding the same UUID into each independent dataset and defining business rules for the appropriate transmission, technical and otherwise, of the UUID to state and national repositories.
-Adding a UUID to an EMS record would allow hospital trauma registrars, abstracting EMS data for trauma registry records, to utilize patient personal health information (PHI) to confirm an accurate match between EMS and hospital records and export the EMS UUID into the trauma registry record for that patient.
-The hospital could then transmit the de-identified records to State and National trauma registries (Figure 1).
+Linking record-level data between EMS and trauma hospital datasets can best be achieved by adding the same UUID into each independent dataset and defining business rules for the appropriate automated transmission, of the UUID to state and national repositories.
+Attaching a UUID to an EMS record would allow hospital trauma registrars, abstracting EMS data for trauma registry records, to utilize patient personal health information (PHI) to confirm an accurate match between EMS and hospital records and then automatically export the EMS UUID into the trauma registry record for that patient.
+The hospital could then transmit records, in compliance with HIPAA, to state and national trauma registries (Figure 1).
 EMS agencies would also submit de-identified records to the appropriate registries.
-Within these registries, a common UUID now exists to deterministically link EMS and trauma patient data, with no need for transmission of PHI to accomplish state or national linkage.
+With the release and uptake of NEMSIS Version 3.5.0, a common UUID will be available to deterministically link EMS and trauma patient data, with no need for transmission of PHI to accomplish state or national linkage.

-Figure 1: Example use case for transmission of an EMS UUID to facilitate anonymous deterministic linkage at State and National levels
+Figure 1: Example use case for export of an EMS UUID to facilitate deterministic linkage at state and national levels

-Implementation advantages:
+Implementation advantages: The initial "linkage" between an EMS record and a trauma registry record is completed by a trained registrar with full access to patient PHI in both records.

-- 1. The initial "linkage" between an EMS record and a trauma registry record is completed by a trained registrar with full access to patient PHI in both records. - 2.
-Local hospital, state, and national registries now all have the same unique and anonymous link between EMS and hospital records for trauma patients, providing a nationally-standardized approach to linkage. - 3.
+Local hospital, state, and national registries now all have the same unique and anonymous link between EMS and hospital records for trauma patients, providing a nationally-standardized approach to linkage.
 The UUID is a record ID and has no intrinsic relationship to a patient, provider, or facility.